DanielAndersson31/CircuitCruisers/README.md

 # Circuit Cruisers

-This is a Asp.Net MVC Application created for a course submission, EC-Utbildning Asp.Net 2023.
+This is a Asp.Net MVC Application is created for a course submission, EC-Utbildning Asp.Net 2023.

 ## App